dhall-lang/dhall-lang/tests/README.md

 - `A`: text with unresolved imports
 - `B`: text where all the imports have been resolved, normalized and replaced with their value

+### Running `performance` tests

+The tests are structured like the tests/ folder, and running the tests should follow the instructions for the relevant folder as listed above.